Skip to content

 A leading figure in the field of civil engineering and architecture who left an immortal mark

-The uncle of the Shiraishi brothers, Takayoshi and Muneki, was Prime Minister Shigeru Yoshida.
-Takayoshi Shiraishi was a man of many accomplishments, becoming the first President of Komatsu Ltd. in 1921 and the first man in Japan to use the pneumatic caisson method for the foundation work of the Eitai Bridge in 1925.
+The uncle of the SHIRAISHI brothers, Tashiro and Muneki, was the Prime Minister Shigeru YOSHIDA.
+Tashiro SHIRAISHI was a man of many accomplishments, becoming the first President of Komatsu Ltd. in 1921 and the first man in Japan to use the pneumatic caisson method for the foundation work of the Eitai Bridge in 1925.
 He also wrote Japan's first golf textbook in 1931 (Showa 6).

-To learn architectural techniques that were nearly half a century ahead of Japan, Toshira studied in the United States, where he made friends with many engineers, architects, and businessmen.
+To learn architectural techniques that were nearly half a century ahead of Japan, Tashiro studied in the United States, where he made friends with many engineers, architects, and businessmen.
 It is believed that he also became friends with Raymond around this time.
-Alternatively, since Raymond joined the Tokyo Golf Club around 1921, one theory is that Toshira's friendship with Raymond began in Japan through golf.
+Alternatively, since Raymond joined the Tokyo Golf Club around 1921, one theory is that Tashiro's friendship with Raymond began in Japan through golf.

-Prior to Mr. Floor's arrival in Japan, Tashira and others named the group organization for their external activities "Tuesday Association Consulting Center" on July 1, 1949.
-This Tuesday Association Consulting Center was established in Room 424 of the Shiroishi Foundation Headquarters in the Maru Building, and became the establishment parent organization of what would later become PACIFIC CONSULTANTS CO., LTD.
+Prior to Flor's arrival in Japan, Tashiro and others named the group organization for their external activities "Tuesday Association Consulting Center" on July 1, 1949.
+This Tuesday Association Consulting Center was established in Room 424 of the Shiraishi Foundation Headquarters in the Maru Building, and became the establishment of parent organization of what would later become PACIFIC CONSULTANTS CO., LTD.

-Raymond came to Japan with Floor in October 1949, and in early November he headed to the Tadami River to conduct a field survey together with Hirayama Fukujiro, Shiraishi Muneki, Fukihara Yayoizo, and Kono Yasuo.
+Raymond came to Japan with Flor in October 1949, and in early November he headed to the Tadami River to conduct a field survey together with Fukujiro HIRAYAMA, Muneki SHIRAISHI, Yayoizo FUKIHARA, and Yasuo KAWANO.

-(Created from "A Brief Biography of Shiraishi Toshiyoshi" by Shiraishi Shunta, published by Toshi Real Estate)
+(Created from "A Brief Biography of Tashiro SHIRAISHI" by Shunta SHIRAISHI, published by Tashi Real Estate)

 Tokyo Golf Club Asaka Course Construction